Why The Standard American Diet is Pro-Inflammatory

 Foods that cause inflammation include refined carbohydrates, wheat and other cereal grains, soda and other sugar-sweetened beverages, margarine, shortening and lard, and processed meats.
 [1,2,6] These types of food can alter our gut health, as well as cause insulin to spike which is what contributes the inflammation.

-When you eat The Paleo Diet®, you automatically avoid all these harmful foods.
-Things like blood pressure, glucose tolerance, and lipid profiles are all likely to improve when you follow The Paleo Diet.
+The Paleo Diet avoids all these harmful foods.
+Conditions like blood pressure, glucose tolerance, and lipid profiles are all likely to improve when you follow The Paleo Diet.
 [2]

-Plus, you’ll eat lots of healthy anti-inflammatory foods when you’re Paleo.
+Plus, you’ll eat lots of healthy anti-inflammatory foods when you’re following The Paleo Diet.
 Fruits and vegetables are great at helping your body combat inflammation and are linked to lower levels of CRP.
-[4, 6]
+[4, 6] See our guide to The Best Anti-Inflammatory Fruits and Vegetables.

 Specifically, fresh produce like tomatoes, avocados, beets, berries, green leafy vegetables such as spinach, kale, and collards are rich in natural antioxidants that help to repair cells, and protective compounds called polyphenols.
 [1,5] Polyphenols aid in digestion, and help to fight diseases such as diabetes, neurodegenerative disease, and cardiovascular disease.[9]